lukasschwab/ditto/README.md

 + Add chat

 + Solve loop
-    + Server should not emit event to the socket that triggered it.
     + Is it caused by two clients in different states, oscillating?

 + Buy `ditto.movie` for $28